Torbanlea: Economy

-Torbanlea was a coal mining town.
 The manufacture of more than 60 trains at a facility in Torbanlea is planned ahead of the 2032 Brisbane Olympic Games.
-This represented the largest investment in train manufacturing in the state.
-The publicly owned facilities cost an estimated $239 million to build.
+This represented the largest investment in train manufacturing in the State.
+The publicly owned facilities will cost an estimated $239 million to build.

+The Queensland Train Manufacturing Program is valued at $9.5 billion.

 Education

 Torbanlea State School is a government primary (Prep-6) school for boys and girls at Pialba Road (25.3479°S 152.5998°E).
 In 2018, the school had an enrolment of 305 students with 24 teachers (22 full-time equivalent) and 15 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

 There is no secondary school in Torbanlea.
 The nearest government secondary schools are Hervey Bay State High School in Pialba in Hervey Bay to the north-east and Aldridge State High School in Maryborough to the south.

 Amenities

+The Torbanlea Skate Park was opened in 2021.

 Howard/Torbanlea Uniting Church is in Coal Street, Howard (25.3163°S 152.5581°E).
 It is part of the Mary Burnett Presbytery of the Uniting Church in Australia.